NATIONAL CHOCOLATE DAY

 - Unsweetened baking chocolate – cocoa solids and cocoa butter in varying proportions.

 - Sweet chocolate – cocoa solids, cocoa butter or other fat and sugar.

 - Milk chocolate – sweet chocolate with milk powder or condensed milk.

 - White chocolate – cocoa butter, sugar and milk but no cocoa solids.

 Research has found that chocolate, when eaten in moderation, can lower blood pressure.

 HOW TO OBSERVE

-Go out to your favorite restaurant and indulge in a delicious chocolate dessert or try one of these recipes at home:
+Go out to your favorite restaurant and indulge in a delicious chocolate dessert.
+Here are a few recipes to try on National Chocolate Day.

 Use #NationalChocolateDay to post on social media.

 National Chocolate Day was created by the National Confectioners Association.